H-raheel/FirstAidRag-Q-A/README.md

 - **Faithfulness**: Is the generated answer consistent with the golden reference?
 - **Relevance**: Does it actually address the original question?

-Metrics:
-- **Faithfulness**: Is the generated answer consistent with the golden reference?
-- **Relevance**: Does it actually answer the question?